DPDP v. GDPR

 Conclusion

 Data protection laws are essential for protecting personal data and preserving people’s right to privacy.
 While the GDPR has already established itself as a recognised global standard, the DPDP Bill, currently in the proposal stage, seeks to create a comprehensive data protection framework in India.
-Consent, individual rights, and the creation of regulatory authorities for supervision and enforcement are prioritised in the DPDP Bill and the GDPR.
+The DPDP Bill and the GDPR prioritise consent, individual rights, and the creation of regulatory authorities for supervision and enforcement.
 However, the European Union and India have different approaches and legal systems, as seen by variances in the breadth, legal foundations, and sanctions.

 Stay updated with Tsaaro about all the latest privacy compliance developments across multiple jurisdictions.
 Gain a better understanding of laws and regulations and their requirements through us.
 Take the first step towards a secure your organization’s data by scheduling a call with our privacy expert team at Tsaaro Solutions today.
 Our insights will help you make informed choices to mitigate your privacy risks.
 Contact us by email at info@tsaaro.com.